HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Campaign Journal.md

 tags:
   - Core
 ---
 I think this should be an arc summary document.
 Link to arc pages, but have summaries and links to session notes.
 I think session notes should each have a summary timeline appended to them **after** the session.
 Maybe summaries of who is doing what in an arc?
+Links to the [[Vanguard]]
 # Active Plot Points/Quests/Things to Remember
 - Sending Stone Pair 1: [[Kanan Einzbern]] - [[Prince Artorius Sirkon]]
 - Sending Stone Pair 2: [[Caede]] - [[Dusk]]